yanivefraim/yoshi/README.md

 #### Karma

-When running tests using Karma, make sure you have the right configurations in your `package.json` as described in [`wix.specs`](#wixspecs) section.
+When running tests using Karma, make sure you have the right configurations in your `package.json` as described in [`yoshi.specs`](#wixspecs) section.
 In addition, if you have a `karma.conf.js` file, the configurations will be merged with our [built-in configurations](config/karma.conf.js).

 ### lint